 The BCCG is located at the Genval’s lakeside just south of Brussels and disposes of two lawns.
 The overall membership has fluctuated over the years and presently the club counts between twenty and thirty members.
 Almost exclusively the game of “golf croquet” is played.
 In Belgium the game of croquet is still restricted to a small number of players.
 As an outdoor game, to be played at any age, male and female alike, harmonizing physical and mental conditions in a convivial environment, croquet is definitely facing a promising future.

 In order to promote the game of croquet, the BCCG regularly organises demonstration and initiation sessions.
 They can be organised on demand on the club premises or elsewhere.
-Every year the Belgium championships are organised as well as the Open tournaments, events allowing our members to participate or observe tournaments at an international level.
-The club also participates to interclub encounters with other European countries.

 During the whole season individual tournaments are organised at the club level.
 Different handicap levels permit competitive matches between all members.

 Practically, and according weather conditions, the season starts in the middle of April and terminates at the end of October.
 Club members agree among themselves on the play time hours.
-Traditionally during the evening of every first Monday of the month a barbecue is organised at the clubhouse.
+Traditionally during the evening of every third Monday of the month a barbecue is organised at the clubhouse.

 The club includes players of all nationalities.
 A true melting pot of cultures!
 Croquet is really the social sport, the perfect opportunity to make real friends but also offering the possibility to further develop abilities to participate in tournaments abroad.